aspose-words/Aspose.Words-Documentation/net/getting-started/platforms-and-interoperability/microsoft-dynamics-crm/document-merger-for-dynamics-crm/_index.md

 ﻿---
-title: Document Merger for Dynamics CRM – Aspose.Words for .NET
+title: Document Merger for Dynamics CRM
+second_title: Aspose.Words for .NET
 articleTitle: Document Merger for Dynamics CRM
 linktitle: Document Merger for Dynamics CRM
 description: "The Aspose Document Merger is an open-source add-on to be used in Microsoft Dynamic CRM.
 It allows automatically merge two documents into single or creating new document using existing documents in C#."